torquebox/torquebox.org/news/2011-02-13-weekend-update-13feb2011.md

 Since the last update, Ben Browning did a fine job of post-production on the film he and Toby Crawley shot at [MagicRuby][magicruby].
 Jim [posted it, along with some personal notes][magicruby.video].
-If you were unable to attend MagicRuby, you can watch Jim's copmlete presentation online, now, for free.
+If you were unable to attend MagicRuby, you can watch Jim's complete presentation online, now, for free.

 # News & Articles